qbunt/qbunt.com/content/posts/rss-is-for-winners.md

 cover: ""
 # tags: ["", ""]
 # keywords: ["", ""]
-description: "A sane way to read RSS in 2023"
+description: "A sane way to read RSS in 2023 🏴‍☠️"
-showFullContent: true
+showFullContent: false
 readingTime: true
 hideComments: false
 color: "" #color from the theme settings